yandex-cloud/docs/en/managed-postgresql/operations/databases.md

 {% note important %}

 By default, databases are created with string collation and sorting settings: `LC_COLLATE=C` and `LC_CTYPE=C`.
-This allows PostgreSQL to more effectively execute queries with string data, but it can work subtly, for example, with Cyrillic.
+This allows {{ PG }} to more effectively execute queries with string data, but it can work subtly (for example, with Cyrillic).

-These settings are covered in more detail in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/collation.html).
+These settings are covered in more detail in the [{{ PG }} documentation](https://www.postgresql.org/docs/current/collation.html).

 {% endnote %}